Impression share as a KPI is not just a flawed approach to your Paid Search/Search Engine Marketing (SEM) strategy; it's disorientating.

-It can be used to track a fixed set of priority keyword that you bid for strategic or for the purpose of market presence.
+It can be used to track a fixed set of priority keywords that you bid for strategic purposes or market presence.

 The keyword is a fixed set.
 Keep it fixed to a specific set of exact terms to limit the fuzziness of Google's algorithm and limit the growth of the denominator.

-For example, your brand has a brand name and 5 key product terms that you need to be present on as you're well aware of competitive and online retailers' presence.
+For example, your brand has a brand name and five key product terms that you need to be present on as you're well aware of competitive and online retailers' presence.

-Keep the 6 keywords in a fixed set where you monitor the impression share.
+Keep the six keywords in a fixed set where you monitor the impression share.
 Whenever the number drops, dive in to find out any competitive movements via the auction insights report.

-It's also good as an optimisation metric via its two partnering metrics: Impression Share Lost (Rank) and Impression Share Lost (Budget).
+It's also useful as an optimisation metric via its two partnering metrics: Impression Share Lost (Rank) and Impression Share Lost (Budget).

-These two metrics tell you your lost opportunity due to insufficient bids or QS and insufficient budget respectively.
+These two metrics tell you your lost opportunity due to insufficient bids or QS and inadequate budget, respectively.

 Troubleshooting your campaign with these two metrics can be a lifesaver, but again, not a KPI.

-I would like to close this long post with this quote above.
+I want to close this long post with this quote above.

-While it's important to have a keen focus on data and using it to drive decision making, it's extremely harmful if you look at the wrong data or have the wrong perception of the data.
+While it's essential to have a keen focus on data and using it to drive decision making, it's incredibly harmful if you look at the wrong data or have the false perception of the data.

 Data builds your conviction and makes you more convincing.
-Holding on to the wrong data or having the wrong perception of the data will lead you to make the wrong decision.
+Holding on to the wrong data or having the false perception of the data will lead you to make the wrong decision.

 Hopefully, this post and the many others online will help you in your case.